Azure/batch-shipyard/docs/75-batch-shipyard-credential-encryption.md

 If the Azure Batch service takes care of encrypting all of the sensitive user information, then why does Batch Shipyard need to encrypt credentials?
 The answer lies in if your scenario requires it.
-Because Azure Batch needs credentials for some of its components to work, such as Azure Storage, these credentials must be exposed to the compute node through environment variables or command line arguments.
+Because Batch Shipyard needs credentials for some of its components to work, such as Azure Storage, these credentials must be exposed to the compute node through environment variables or command line arguments.
 As explained above due to the strict